greyr8trader/ict-analysis/rulebook/06_killzones.md

 - The earliest preferred afternoon execution time is 1:30 PM NY time.
 - After 1:30 PM, look for the first swing high and swing low of the afternoon session.
 - Afternoon moves often accelerate into the close.

+## Time Priority (Professional Lens)

+- Time of day MUST be treated as a primary variable in price delivery.
+- Specific times of day tend to produce volatility expansion and short-term reversals.
+- Time-based charts are required for this model because algorithms operate under time.